Leaving Employment or Losing Benefits-Eligibility

 Enrolling in Other Health Coverage

 For time-sensitive requests due to enrollment in spouse/parent/private coverage, please submit your request to email@example.com.
-Please note last day will be verified in HR Pay, keyed when last paycheck is in process.
+Please note last day of employment will be need to be verified in HR Pay, and will be keyed when last paycheck is in process.

 Transferring to Another State Agency